These People Are Making Money Off A Bogus Cancer Cure That Doctors Say Could Poison You

 It’s no coincidence that B17 is enjoying a second life online, at this moment in time.
 The internet is rife with misinformation about science and health, and the nutritional supplements business — as part of the larger “wellness” industry — is worth billions.
 Meanwhile, cancer remains a little understood disease that causes nearly 1 in 6 deaths worldwide.
 So in a way, it’s comforting and intuitive to blame a fixable vitamin deficiency.
 It’s also wrong.

-Felicity Corbin-Wheeler of Jersey, an island south of England, credits B17 injections and a strict diet with shrinking her pancreatic cancer in 2003.
+Felicity Corbin-Wheeler of Jersey, an island south of England, credits intravenous infusions of B17 and a strict diet with shrinking her pancreatic cancer in 2003.
 She refused chemotherapy, which aligns with her belief that the “Western diet has been so hijacked by processed foods, sugars, fats, and salts.”

 “I’m all for the natural things,” she said, “that we get back to a simple life.”

-Note: This story has been updated to state that Felicity Corbin-Wheeler received B17 through intravenous therapy.
-An earlier version of this story misstated the method by which she received it.